cabinpressure/picklesharethree/README.md

 Work In Process, this will be a python 3 only version of PickleShare with Blosc compression built in...

+This is more for my education than for any real usage.

 We'll see how far I get on it 🤷‍♂️

+From the original
 PickleShare - a small 'shelve' like datastore with concurrency support

 Like shelve, a PickleShareDB object acts like a normal dictionary.
 Unlike shelve,